The Man of Steel (comics): Production

 In the years before Crisis on Infinite Earths led to the reboot of the DC Universe, DC editors and Marv Wolfman had been wanting to do a revision for Superman.
 Nothing was ever developed until then-publisher and president Jenette Kahn asked for revision proposals from various writers.
 While regular Superman writer Cary Bates wanted the revision to still keep the then-ongoing continuity as it was, Wolfman, and other writers such as Frank Miller and Steve Gerber wanted to restart the continuity from scratch.
 Wolfman, Miller, and Gerber all wanted to do the same thing: get rid of Clark Kent's career as Superboy, cut down Superman's powers, make changes in Lex Luthor's character, and make Superman the only survivor of Krypton, avoiding the other Kryptonian characters if necessary.
-However, regardless of wanting the same things, how each writer wanted to approach the revision was different.
+Regardless of wanting the same things, however, the way each writer wanted to approach the revision was different.

-After time had passed with no revision being granted the green light, Executive Editor Dick Giordano found out John Byrne had left Marvel Comics in May 1985.
+After time had passed with no revision being granted the green light, executive editor Dick Giordano found out John Byrne was no longer under contract with Marvel Comics in May 1985.
 He and Byrne began talking about what Byrne would do with Superman if offered the job.
 With DC agreeing with 99% of the revision, Byrne was given the go-ahead for what became The Man of Steel.
+Byrne's original pitch was to mold Superman through a story arc over six or eight issues which would bring Superman to the point where he wanted him to be, but because DC insisted on a reboot, Byrne used that approach instead.

 The mini-series was designed to reboot the Superman mythos using the history-altering effects of Crisis on Infinite Earths as an explanation.
 Thus, for modern comics, The Man of Steel is the dividing point between the previous canon of the Silver Age, and the Modern Age.
-The two different versions are referred to in stories soon after and by fans as "pre-Crisis" and "post-Crisis," per Crisis on Infinite Earths being the major dividing line across the DC Universe as a whole.
+The two different versions are referred to in stories soon after and by fans as "pre-Crisis" and "post-Crisis", per Crisis on Infinite Earths being the major dividing line across the DC Universe as a whole.
 The pre-Crisis stories were drawn to a close in Alan Moore's Superman: Whatever Happened to the Man of Tomorrow?.

 In the first issue, during Superman's public debut, he was originally going to save a landing space shuttle.
 After the Space Shuttle Challenger disaster, the Constitution was changed to "an experimental space-plane".